grafana/grafana-plugin-examples/examples/panel-datalinks/README.md

    yarn lint:ci
    ```

-5. Spin up a Grafana instance and run the plugin inside it (using Docker)
+5. Spin up a Grafana instance and run the plugin inside it (using Docker):

    ```bash
    yarn server
    ```

-6. Run the E2E tests (using Cypress)
+6. Run the E2E tests (using Cypress):

    ```bash
    # Spin up a Grafana instance first that we tests against